-Yes we will be a full time officially registered Independent Special School operating 5 days a week for the Devon County Council’s published term dates three if which are INSET days for our teaching staff.
+Yes it is full time officially registered Independent Special School operating 5 days a week.
+We follow Devon County Council’s published term dates three if which are INSET days for our teaching staff.

 Our provision is specifically for SEMH and ASD provision, those learners who struggle in mainstream settings due to behavioural issues or high anxiety.
 We will always have a chat about the learners needs and ensure we can effectively cater for their needs before we accept a placement.
 We aim to break the cycle of failure many of these learners experience so making sure this is a good fit for them is really important to us.

-All our places are commissioned from the 0-25 team, so learners previous settings or parents/carers will need to get in touch with the 025 team for commissioning processes.
+All our places are commissioned from the 0-25 team, so learners previous settings or parents/carers will need to get in touch with the 0-25 team for commissioning processes.
 We are happy to help where we can with this process and welcome informal visits to discuss how we can support or signpost you to other provision that may be able to meet needs if we can’t.

 As places are commissioned with the local authority there will be no direct costs to the parents, however, contributions to events, trips and other things may still apply as they would with other school settings.